All Episodes

 Let me check here real quick.

-It's up about a hundred points now.
+It's up about 100 points now.

-Around that number.
+We're around that number.

-But still it's up.
+But still, it's up.

-What's happening is the European central bank did decide to buy Spanish and Italian bonds.
+What's happening is the European Central Bank did decide to buy Spanish and Italian bonds.

 Pure and simple.

-And they're doing it with with dollars.
+European Central Bank is, and they're doing it with dollars.

-They're they're they're they're right there at the Fed window.
+They're right there at the Fed window.

-They're getting in there they're buying Italian and Spanish bonds.
+They're buying Italian and Spanish bonds.

-It's kind of like putting bubblegum in a dam that's cracked, but that is uh is what is going on.
+It's kind of like putting bubble gum in a dam that's cracked.

-Folks, do you realize here's another, you know, we're full of numbers today in statistics and the the numbers associated with the earnings of the 8,000 people who earn $10 million a year or more.
+And the numbers associated with the earnings of the 8,000 people who earn $10 million a year or more, that was confiscating all of their wealth.

-Um that that's like I got a question.
+That's like, I got a question.

 Does that mean everything they own?

-Yeah, every if you take everything they do, confiscate what they have, you get $240 billion, what they what they've earned, and you can only do it one time.
+Yeah, if you take everything they confiscate what they have, you get $240 million, what they've earned.

 You've wiped them out when you do that.